Bedding

 Memory foam pillows either have a solid block of memory foam inside or a shredded memory foam filling.
 Solid block memory foam is firmer and more durable but can get a bit hot, while shredded memory foam is moldable, softer, and more breathable.

-Both types of memory foam pillows last between 18 months to 4 years depending on how well you care for them and the quality of the foam.
+Both types of memory foam pillows last between 18 months and 4 years, depending on how well you care for them and the quality of the foam.

 Foam pillows, such as those made with poly-foam, have a lifespan similar to memory foam.
 These pillows will retain their shape and buoyancy for up to 4 years.